christophernhill/rc_howtos/c3ddb/gaussian.md

-2. <strong>Running Gaussian in an interactive session </strong>
+2. Running Gaussian in an interactive session
-<p>To run Gaussian, you will need to start up an interactive session via SLURM</p>
+To run Gaussian, you will need to start up an interactive session via SLURM
 > srun --pty -N 1 --exclusive -p defq /bin/bash

-<strong>Load the Gaussian Module for c3ddb</strong>
+Load the Gaussian Module for c3ddb
-<p>You will need to add the gaussian module each time you login to c3ddb</p>
+You will need to add the gaussian module each time you login to c3ddb
 > module add c3ddb/gaussian

-<p>It is strongly reccomended to make a new directory before running tests </p>
+It is strongly reccomended to make a new directory before running tests

 >mkdir /home/$USER/gaussianwork && cd  /home/$USER/gaussianwork

-<p>The variable PGI_TERM needs to be unset or else it will cause script errors</p>
+The variable PGI_TERM needs to be unset or else it will cause script errors
 >unset PGI_TERM

-<strong>Testing .com files</strong>
-<p>The examples in this guide will use the hexclethane.com file, you can copy and paste the code below into a file and save it as hexclethane.com to run the examples if desired.</p>
+The examples in this guide will use the hexclethane.com file, you can copy and paste the code below into a file and save it as hexclethane.com to run the examples if desired.</p>

 <strong>hexclethane.com</strong>